HassanAfzal123/auxin-project/README.md

 - Safe file handling approach is used.
 Old file data is not removed until update/delete operations are not conducted properly.

 - Reusability coding approach is used.
 Functions are created to avoid code redundancy.

+- Proper comments are used in the code to make code more self explanatory.